noorykim/SAS-tips/sdtm-add-supp.md

   /* parameters:
      - qnams: list of variables with names to be saved as QNAM and labels to be saved as QLABEL
-     - inlib: libname of input data set
+     - inlib: libname of the input data set which has the variables listed in 'qnams'
      - outlib: libname of output data set

      other assumptions: